 Bring the buttermilk to room temperature, about 72°F.

-Measure the temperature of your buttermilk using a cheese thermometer.
-It should be around 72°F. If you are using buttermilk made from goat milk, add 1 tablespoon of the rennet mixture to the buttermilk.
-Make sure you have mixed the rennet in thoroughly before continuing.
+If using buttermilk made from goat milk, add 1 tablespoon of the rennet mixture to the buttermilk.
+Make sure to mix the rennet in thoroughly before continuing.

 Line a colander with clean butter muslin and pour the clabbered buttermilk in.
 Collect the corners of the butter muslin and tie them in a knot to create a bag.
-Suspend this bag over a large bowl or sink to drain for one day, or until the cheese is the consistency you want it to be.
-If the buttermilk gets too dry, you can add tablespoons of cream until it is the right texture.
+Suspend this bag over a large bowl or sink to drain for 1 day, or until the cheese is the consistency you prefer.
+If the buttermilk gets too dry, add cream 1 tablespoon at a time, until it is the preferred texture.

-Fresh buttermilk cheese will keep in the refrigerator for two weeks.
-Cheese flavored with garlic will not keep for as long, so hold off on flavoring your cheese until just before you are ready to serve it.
+Fresh buttermilk cheese will keep in the refrigerator for 2 weeks.
+Cheese flavored with garlic will not keep as long, so flavor just before ready to serve.